Water & Wastewater

 There are some properties in the City of Welland that have a Radio Frequency (RF) meter (shown above) installed instead of the Mechanical Wheel meter (shown above).
 The difference with the RF meter is that there is no touch pad to connect to as the reading is transmitted via radio frequency to the meter reader.
 Some RF meters have a black cover that needs to be opened to see the display.

-In order to see the LCD display, it must be woken up with a flashlight.
-There are displays which are solar powered where as the flashlight must be a strong light (cell phone or dollar store flashlights are not strong enough) and held on the display for a long enough time frame to provide enough energy for the display.
+In order to see the LCD display, it must be “woken up” with a strong flashlight.
+The flip lid meter heads have displays which are solar powered.
+The flashlight must be a strong light and held long enough to provide enough energy to display (cell phone or inexpensive flashlights are too weak).

 Leak Indicator in top left corner of display.
 If the indicator is flashing – Intermittent leak which indicates that water has been used for at least 50 of the 96 (15 min intervals) during a 24 hour period.
 If the indicator is solid – Indicates water used for all 96 (15 min intervals) during a 24 hour period.